-3.1 Guarantee, warranty
+3.1 Manufacturer and implied warranty

-The work prescribed in the service schedule must be carried out by an authorized KTM workshop only and confirmed in the customer's Service & Warranty Booklet and in the KTM Dealer.net; otherwise, all warranty claims will be void.
-No warranty claims can be considered for damage resulting from manipulations and/or alterations to the vehicle.
+The work specified in the service schedule may only be performed in an authorized KTM workshop and must be recorded in both the Service & Warranty Booklet and in KTM Dealer.net, otherwise any warranty coverage will become void.
+Damage or secondary damage caused by tampering with and/or conversions on the vehicle are not covered by the warranty.

-Additional information on the guarantee or warranty and the procedures involved can be found in the Service & Warranty Booklet.
+Additional information on the manufacturer or implied warranty and the procedures involved can be found in the Service & Warranty Booklet.